Need to talk? Call 1800 882 436.

 Morning sickness

-The nausea that comes with morning sickness may keep you awake.
-You can reduce this nausea by keeping full.
-During the day, eat bland snacks such as crackers.
+Nausea may keep you awake.
+You can reduce this nausea by not letting yourself get too hungry.
+During the day eat bland snacks such as crackers.

 Frequent urination

-The baby can press on your bladder.
-And hormones in the late stages of pregnancy can relax your pelvic floor.
-Pelvic floor exercises will help you manage any 'leaks'.
-They will also help you to avoid continence problems in years to come.
+Pelvic floor exercises can help you manage any 'leaks' you get when you sneeze, cough or lift something.
+They will also help you avoid continence problems in years to come.

 Leg cramps